It’s common knowledge that a high bounce rate is bad, and a low rate is good.

 Just click on the “Secondary Dimension” drop-down list at the top of the table and select “Source” from the list that appears below.

-The browser breakdown report is a good way to see if you have any technical issues that are causing your visitors to bounce.
+The browser breakdown report is a good way to see if technical issues cause your visitors to bounce.

 In the “Audience” section under “Technology,” select “Browser & OS.”